 New to nonprofit accounting?
 No problem!

 Our goal for this course is to provide you with the backbone techniques and principles to start tracking your nonprofit’s or church’s financials while keeping them as actionable and succinct as possible.
-This lesson is part of our Nonprofit Accounting Basics series.
-Sign up here to get the full series email.
+Sign up here and we will send you the entire course through email.

 Want to see more?
 Sign up here and we will send you the entire course through email.
 We’ll delve deeper into the subject!
 We’ll talk on how to set up your chart of accounts, what to manage in your accounting on a day to day basis, and so much more!

 If you are dreading the headache of creating contribution statements for the new fiscal year, you don’t need to wait to finish this course.
 Go ahead and start a free trial of Aplos Accounting to get it done faster.